LittleWindow/Ad_Astra_Planet_Screen_Expanded/README.md

 **FEATURES:**

-- Data-driven solar system rendering using .json files!
+- Data-driven dynamic solar system rendering using .json files!

-- Support for moons and other orbiting objects around planets.
+- Support for moons, and other orbiting objects, around planets.

-- "Selected overlay" for when choosing where to land (also making it easier to know what planet you selected).
+- "Selected overlay" for when choosing where to land (making it easier to know what planet you selected).

 - Independent orbiting times, sizes and distances.